slevithan/regex/README.md

   - Atomic groups via `(?>…)` can dramatically improve performance and prevent ReDoS.
   - Subroutines via `\g<name>` enable powerful composition, improving readability and maintainability.
   - Subroutine definition groups via `(?(DEFINE)…)` allow groups within them to be used by reference only.
-  - Recursive matching is enabled by an extension.
+  - Recursive matching is enabled by a plugin.
 - **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.
   - Interpolated regexes locally preserve the meaning of their own flags (or their absense), and any numbered backreferences are adjusted to work within the overall pattern.